Modern customers are more connected than ever before.

 1. Makes communication asynchronous

-Furthermore, when you drop great details of your product or service on prospects on a busy day, they might not understand your business's true value proposition.
+When you drop explanatory details of your product on a busy day, prospects might not be able to give it much attention on calls.
 The thought would be put on back burner, kept to be visited later, and would slip out as smoothly as it came in.
 On the flip side, sending them details over WhatsApp lets them see your company’s value proposition when they’re less occupied.
-They don’t feel distracted and are more likely to respond according to your expectations.
+They don’t feel distracted and are more likely to respond.

 Giving your leads and prospect sufficient time to absorb your pitch and build a perception is essential.
 WhatsApp’s asynchronous communication makes this possible and helps you improve sales engagement.